ceramicnetwork/.github/OVERVIEW.md

 ## The Ceramic Network
-Ceramic is a peer-to-peer network of nodes that are used to create, update, and query documents.
+The Ceramic Network is a peer-to-peer infrastructure that is used to manage documents.

-### How does it work?
 Unlike blockchains and other global state machines, there is no global state on Ceramic.
 Since there is a massive amount of content in the world, this design would be too heavy to run in resource-constrained environments such as the browser or on mobile devices.
 Instead Ceramic opts for localized doc-state.
+Anyone can run a node to manage their own set of documents, or the documents of many users.

 ### Node Functions
-Ceramic nodes are responsible for managing documents, orchestrating backups and anchoring, gossiping updates, and responding to queries for a given set of documents which it cares about.
+Ceramic nodes run the Ceramic protocol and are responsible for managing documents, orchestrating backups and anchoring, gossiping updates, and responding to queries for a given set of documents which it cares about.
 | Function | Description |
 | ------- | ----------- |
 | Create documents | Add a description |